Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

     on: push

     jobs:
       deploy:
         runs-on: ubuntu-latest
         steps:
           - uses: actions/checkout@v2
             with:
               submodules: true
               fetch-depth: 0
           - name: Setup Hugo
             uses: peaceiris/actions-hugo@v2
             with:
               hugo-version: "0.80.0"
           - name: Generate Static Content
             run: hugo --minify
           - name: Deploy to Netlify
             uses: nwtgck/actions-netlify@v1.1
             with:
               publish-dir: "./public"
               production-branch: dev
               production-deploy: true
               github-token: ${{ secrets.GITHUB_TOKEN }}
               deploy-message: "Deployed with GitHub Actions"
               enable-pull-request-comment: true
               enable-commit-comment: false
               enable-commit-status: true
               overwrites-pull-request-comment: true
               netlify-config-path: ./netlify.toml
             env:
               NETLIFY_AUTH_TOKEN: ${{ secrets.NETLIFY_AUTH_TOKEN }}
               NETLIFY_SITE_ID: ${{ secrets.NETLIFY_SITE_ID }}
             timeout-minutes: 1
     ```

     This file instructs GitHub Actions to use two workflows for deployment tasks.
 It'll set up Hugo, generate the static content & deploy it to Netlify.
 Further, it's triggered on every push & PR event.

-3. And finally, the piece of automation fun.
+3. And finally, the best piece of automation fun.
 Automating PR merges opened by Dependabot.

     Remember the `automerge` labels in the Dependabot config file?
 This is where they come handy.
 We'll use [`pascalgn/automerge-action`][Auto Merge Action] to merge any Pull Requests with the label `automerge`.
 No need for manual intervention.

     And guess what?
 Dependabot is also configured to update every PR it opens with that label! 😆

 And thanks to all the automation features, you no longer have to even open the repository ever again!
 Automation FTW indeed! 🤣